MrKrYP70n/MrKrYP70n.github.io/_posts/2025-04-03-Reversing-Banking-Trojan-App-Part2.md

 <figure><img src="/assets/Malware/Banking-Trojan/AndroidManifestXml2.png" alt="AndroidManifest XML"></figure>

 A key point about this app is that it can't be launched directly by the user from the home screen.
-For an Android app to show up in the launcher, it must include the android.intent.category.LAUNCHER within an <intent-filter> in the AndroidManifest.xml.
+For an Android app to show up in the launcher, it must include the `android.intent.category.LAUNCHER` within an <intent-filter> in the `AndroidManifest.xml`.
 Since this app lacks that configuration, its icon doesn't appear in the app drawer.
 As a result, after it's installed and opened—perhaps through a phishing message—users might not notice it's still present on their device, even after closing it.

 <strong>Things to note:</strong>